pgjdbc/pgjdbc/docs/content/documentation/binary-data.md

 > You must access Large Objects within an SQL transaction block.
 You can start a transaction block by calling `setAutoCommit(false)` .

-[Example 7.1, “Processing Binary Data in JDBC”](/documentation/binary-data/#example71processing-binary-data-in-jdbc) contains some examples on how to process binary data using the PostgreSQL™ JDBC driver.
+[Example 7.1, “Processing Binary Data in JDBC”](/documentation/binary-data/#example71processing-binary-data-in-jdbc) contains some examples on how to process binary data using the PostgreSQL® JDBC driver.

 ##### Example 7.1.
 Processing Binary Data in JDBC